SimonProgAI/Clipboard_Health/README.md

 # Coding Challenge
-My solution:
+Here is my solution to the coding challenge:
 [Top Workplaces Script](server/src/scripts/top-workplaces.ts)

-Build a way to fetch the top 3 workplaces from our running app in production.
-More specifically, we want the currently active workplaces with the most shifts completed.
+I was asked to build a way to fetch the top 3 workplaces from a running app in production.
+More specifically, the currently active workplaces with the most shifts completed.

-You can run this script by running npm run start:topWorkplaces in the root directory.
+You can run this script by running **npm run start:topWorkplaces** in the root directory.

-Your task is to implement this script using the existing public web API for the app.
+My task was to implement this script using the existing public web API for the app.

-The output of the script after running npm run start:topWorkplaces should be formatted like
+The output of the script after running **npm run start:topWorkplaces** should be formatted like
 so:

 [